LeadWoods0902/DandD_Nightmare_Plague/Narrative/1 - The Worst days of their lives/1. The twinned ships/script.md

 Herouk:
 	Aye, it's been a long old slog but relax my friend - land should only be a day away and while it be a troubled peace, it was a peace both sides agreed to.

+The deck settles into a deep murmurring but each promptly return to their role: The deckhand that